largeTroll/VOB-to-MP4-converter/README.md

 It might also be a good idea, to save the raw movie somewhere as a backup, in case something goes wrong.
 I CAN'T GUARANTEE YOU, THAT THIS WILL WORK WITHOUT ANY DATA LOSS, SO USE AT OWN RISK!

 ## Making changes
 Feel free to make any changes to this script to make it suit your needs.
-I have included more comments than needed to enable you to understand the script more easily.
+I have included more comments than needed to ensure you understand the script more easily.